 The Bachelor of Science in Accounting provides a solid foundation in accounting, tax, economics, finance, law and business.
-Combined with a strong liberal arts core, our graduates are prepared to take on roles in accounting at public accounting firms or in businesses and are prepared to pursue advanced study in graduate programs.
+With a strong foundation in the liberal arts, our graduates are prepared to take on roles in accounting at public accounting firms or in businesses and are prepared to pursue advanced study in graduate programs.
 Immaculata University prepares students to sit for the Certified Public Accounting exam and offers a 150 credit option so that they may complete the requisite coursework to meet the CPA requirements.

 The program is offered in the day time and at night.